ctcodie/MathHammer/README.md

 A single page static site MathHammer calculator.
 MathHammer is a method of measuring a units' effectiveness by using averages, for players of the Warhammer 40k tabletop game.

 # Bugs
-* Rerolling ones to hit and wound yields less wounds than either option on its own...rather odd.
+* Rerolling ones to hit and wound, with a to wound mod, yields less wounds than either option on its own...rather odd.
+* There's some weirdness when armour save isn't entered or is 7.
+So basically if a unit has no save.

 # Fixed
 * Updated average damage and shots on d6 to be more accurate, using 3.5.